-Based on site characterization and monitoring data, metals and explosives compounds exist in the surface and subsurface soil and groundwater at Load Line 2.
-Fate and transport modeling using the Building DB-4 area as the selected source indicates that some of these contaminants may have been leaching from contaminated soils into the groundwater beneath the source.
+Based on site characterization and monitoring data, metals and explosives-related compounds exist in the surface and subsurface soils at Load Line 3.
+Some metals and explosives are also found in the groundwater.
+Fate and transport modeling using the Building EB-4A vicinity as the selected source indicates that some of these contaminants may leach from contaminated soils into the groundwater beneath the source.
 Migration of many of the constituents is; however, likely to be attenuated because of moderate to high retardation factors.
-Conclusions of the leachate and groundwater modeling are as follows:
+Conclusions of the leachate and groundwater modeling are as follows.

-Six metals, four explosive-related compounds, and one pesticide were identified as initial CMCOPCs based on soil screening analysis.
+- Selenium and eight explosive-related compounds were identified as initial CMCOPCs based on soil screening analysis. - Four constituents, manganese, beta-BHC, heptachlor epoxide, and RDX, were identified as final CMCOPCs based on source loading predicted by the SESOIL modeling or on measured groundwater concentrations downgradient of the source.
+Maximum groundwater concentrations of these compounds were predicted to exceed their RBCs beneath the source area.

-- Six metals (antimony, arsenic, cadmium, chromium, mercury, and manganese), one explosives-related compound (RDX), and two pesticides and PCBs (heptachlor epoxide and PCB-1242) were identified as final CMCOPCs based on source loading predicted by the SESOIL modeling or on measured groundwater concentrations downgradient of the source.
-Maximum groundwater concentrations of these compounds were predicted to exceed their MCLs/RBCs beneath the source area.
-The presence of antimony, arsenic, and RDX in groundwater within the Explosives Handling Areas Aggregate indicates leaching processes are ongoing near the source areas. - RDX was identified as a CMCOC based on AT123D modeling.
-Maximum groundwater concentrations of RDX were predicted to exceed its RBC at all three selected receptors locations (AOC boundary, Kelly's Pond, and RVAAP boundary).
-The timeframe to attain peak estimated RDX concentrations at the AOC boundary was 37 years, which is less than the timeframe since large-scale operations at Load Line 3 ceased.
-Thus, peak RDX concentrations at the AOC boundary may have already occurred.
-Migration timeframes to Kelly's Pond and the RVAAP boundary are 169 and 214 years, respectively, indicating that concentrations may increase in the future. - None of the six metals or the two pesticides and PCBs identified as CMCOPCs were predicted to exceed MCLs or RBCs within the 1,000-year modeling period.
+• Only RDX was identified as a CMCOC based on AT123D modeling.
+The maximum groundwater concentration of this compound was predicted to exceed its RBC at the Cobb's Pond Tributary, which coincides with the AOC boundary.
+The timeframe to attain the peak RDX concentration of 0.375 mg/L at the tributary was 870 years.
+This constituent was also predicted to reach the RVAAP boundary within the 1,000-year modeling period, although at a concentration less than the RBC.
+None of the other CMCOPCs was predicted to reach either the Cobb's Pond Tributary or the RVAAP boundary within the 1,000-year modeling period.